asantaelly/album/README.md

 -   Then edit .env.example to .env
 -   Add your connection string to .env

-Support for MySQL will be removed

--   Create database on your local server or create a remote one for free at [db4free](https://www.db4free.net 'db4free')
--   Create .env file from .env.example
--   Add your database information and you'll be set to go

 Then import Postman Collection Json file

 Then start local web server